 Today, hot dog carts are a ubiquitous sight on New York City streets.
 While hard numbers are difficult to come by, the National Hot Dog and Sausage Council estimates that New Yorkers spend over $120 million dollars a year on franks.
 Nationwide, over 7 billion wieners are consumed between Memorial Day and Labor Day, also known as Hot Dog season.

 Anyway you slice it, hot dog carts should be part of any visit to the Big Apple.
 New Yorkers like to eat on the go, and we love our street meat.
-Check out our favorite Hot Dogs here and come snack with us on the sidewalk on our New York in Day Tour, only from New York Tour1.
+Come snack with us on the sidewalk on our New York in Day Tour, one of the many best NYC tours.